daiyi/blog/readme.md

 ## How to add comment on a post

-- fill our this template:
+- fill out this template:

   ```yaml
   comment_list: